Category: Authors, Journalists and Writers

 -

-1947-2019 1964 Weequahic graduate.
-Editor of the Black Organization for Students newsletter at Rutgers and first African American female editor of Rutgers Observer.
-Worked as a journalist for Information published by the City…
+1947-2019 Sandra West was a 1964 Weequahic graduate.
+She was the editor of the Black Organization for Students newsletter at Rutgers and first African American female editor of Rutgers Observer.
+Sandra worked as a journalist for Information published by the City of Newark, as well as in multiple other journalism positions and freelance for publications…